nightingale/nightingale.github.io/README.md

 Nightingale Documentation
 =========================

 This is the documentation for Nightingale.
-The left side is the navigation.
+Click any option on the left to be taken to that section

 Quick Start Guide
 -----------------